ACROSS-Project/ACROSS/news/_posts/2021-07-21-JulyMission.md

   A little bit late the chronicle of the long july mission.
 ---

-From July 3th until July 9th four different survey took  place in Mugello
+From July 3th until July 9th four different surveys took  place in Mugello

 The CEREMA-ENS team composed by: Diego, Philippe, Michel and Arnaud, completed the instrumentation of  San Cresci in Valcava and San Giovanni Maggiore bell towers.
 The latter belltower required the intervention of Francesco LIBONE with its spider to help in the installation of sensors at highest floor.
 Now all data have been acquired to perform the Operational Modal Analysis allowing to infer the structures modal base.